Bing Xin: Life

 Bing Xin was born in Fuzhou, Fujian, moved to Shanghai with her family when she was seven months old, and moved again to the coastal port city of Yantai, Shandong when she was four.
 These moves had a crucial influence on Bing Xin's personality and philosophy of love and beauty, as the vastness and beauty of the sea greatly expanded and refined young Bing Xin's mind and heart.
 It was also in Yantai that Bing Xin first began to read the classics of Chinese literature, such as Romance of the Three Kingdoms and Water Margin, when she was just seven.

 Bing Xin entered Fuzhou Women's Normal School and started preparatory study in 1911.
 In 1913, Bing Xin moved to Beijing.
 She entered the science department of North China Union Women's University (華北協和女子大學) and began to learn to become a doctor.
 Influences by the May Fourth Movement and the New Culture Movement, Bing Xin transferred to the Department of Literature.
 The May Fourth Movement in 1919 inspired and elevated Bing Xin's patriotism to new high levels, starting her writing career as she wrote for a school newspaper at Yanjing University where she was enrolled as a student and published her first novel.
 While at Yanjing in 1921, Bing Xin was baptized a Christian, but was throughout her life generally indifferent to Christian rituals.

 Bing Xin graduated from Yanjing University in 1923 with a bachelor's degree, and went to the United States to study at Wellesley College, earning a master's degree at Wellesley in literature in 1926.
 Before and after studying abroad, she wrote prose about her journeys while traveling in foreign countries and sent them back to China for publication.
 The collection was To Young Readers, which was an early work of Chinese children's literature.
 She then returned to Yanjing University to teach until 1936.

 In 1929, she married Wu Wenzao, an anthropologist and her good friend when they were studying in the United States.
 Together, Bing Xin and her husband visited different intellectual circles around the world, communicating with other intellectuals such as Virginia Woolf.

 In 1940, Bing Xin was elected a member of the National Senate.

 During the Second Sino-Japanese War, she wrote guanyu nüren (About Women) under the pen name Nan Shi (Mr. Man) in Chongqing, and actively engaged in creation and cultural salvation activities in Kunming, Chongqing and other places.
+Her 1943 My Standards for a Wife satirized the misogyny of the Republic of China era.'